 Dr. Byrne is very involved in international and humanitarian work.
 He served as a Johns Hopkins International Medical Director for over 10 years, assisting with the achievement of Joint Commission International accreditation for medical centers in Central America and Asia.
 Dr. Byrne has traveled overseas his entire career, leading teams performing volunteer surgery and providing medical relief to those in need in developing countries around the world.
 He led a sustained effort with nonprofit organizations to develop a comprehensive multidisciplinary free program dedicated to the treatment of cleft lip, cleft palate and other facial deformities for children in Nicaragua and other developing countries.

 Dr. Byrne earned his M.D. from the University of California San Diego School of Medicine.
-He completed a surgical internship at the University of California in San Francisco and a residency in otolaryngology/head and neck surgery at the University of California.
+He completed a surgical internship at the University of California in San Francisco and a residency in otolaryngology/head and neck surgery at the University of California San Diego.
 He was a research fellow at the San Diego Cancer Center at the University of California followed by a fellowship in facial plastic and reconstructive surgery at the University of Minnesota.
 Additionally, Dr. Byrne completed a fellowship in Health Care Management at the Advisory Board Company.
 In 2015, he earned a Master’s degree in Business Administration from the Wharton School of The University of Pennsylvania.

 Dr. Byrne succeeds Michael Benninger, M.D., who served as chair of the Head & Neck Institute since 2008.
 Dr. Benninger will remain as a member of the medical staff.